 - How to Make a Game by Daniel Buckley

 - Coding for Kids: Languages and Project Ideas by Lindsay Schardon

 By this point, we hope you have a good idea of what game design is.
 Game design is an essential component to all games no matter how large or how small.
-Without game design, and game designers for that matter, projects would fall through quickly.
+Without game design, projects would fall through quickly.
 With a concrete plan, though, any developer can bring a project into reality.

 Additionally, game design is recognized as an important position in larger companies, with high salaries and a need for the in-demand skillsets involved.
 It is not just thinking of ideas, but understanding how to logically and systematically arrange those ideas in a way that produces a fun game.

 All this being said, we’ve only just scratched the surface here.
 There are a lot of skills involved with game design – from understanding how to guide players, to understanding high-level concepts like game loops.
-However, with the resources provided, you can definitely dive deep into the field.
+However, with the resources provided, you can definitely dive deep into the field and even join the video game industry.
 Maybe you’ll even make the next hit game. 😉